Share this guide:

 Why is taxi insurance so expensive?

-Taxi insurance tends to be more expensive than standard car insurance policies for several reasons:
+Taxi insurance tends to be more expensive than regular car insurance policies for several reasons:

 - Mileage - You are likely to cover more miles a year, therefore increasing the risk of being involved in an accident.